 \subsection{GW200105}

-The first evidence for eccentric features in GW200105 was reported by~\citet{Fei_2024}, who measured an eccentricity of approximately $0.07^{+0.01}_{-0.01}$ at a reference frequency of 20 Hz using a modified version of the \textsc{SEOBNRE} approximant~\citep{SEOBNRE}.
+The first evidence for eccentric features in GW200105 was reported by~\citet{Fei_2024}, who measured an eccentricity of approximately $0.07^{+0.01}_{-0.01}$ at a reference frequency of 20 Hz using a modified version of the \textsc{IMRPhenomXPHM} approximant~\citep{SEOBNRE}.
 Since then, similar studies have estimated the eccentricity parameter for GW200105, further supporting the presence of eccentricity in the signal.
 For example, \citet{2025arXiv250315393M} reported a median eccentricity of $\sim0.145^{+0.007}_{-0.097}$ ($90\%$ credible interval) using several waveform models including \textsc{TaylorF2Ecc}, \textsc{pyEFPE}, \textsc{IMRPhenomXP}, and \textsc{IMRPhenomXPHM}~\citep{taylorf2ecc,pyEFPE,IMRPhenomXP_1,IMRPhenomXP_2}, evaluated at a reference frequency of 20 Hz.
 More recently,~\citet{planas2025eccentricinspiralmergerringdownanalysisneutron} measured the eccentricity as $\le 0.12^{+0.02}_{-0.03}$ for a reference frequency of 20 Hz using the waveform model \textsc{IMRPhenomTEHM}~\citep{IMRPhenomTEHM}.
 In this work, we measure the eccentricity of GW200105 to be $e_\text{SEOB} = 0.139^{+0.020}_{-0.092}$ using \seob and $e_\text{TEOB} = 0.137^{+0.021}_{-0.092}$ using \teob, both evaluated at a reference frequency of 20 Hz.
-When including HOM, we obtain $e_\text{SEOB} = 0.126^{+0.027}_{-0.082}$ and $e_\text{TEOB} = 0.135^{+0.019}_{-0.088}$.
-While the inclusion of HOMs slightly reduces the eccentricity estimate in \seob, the distribution remain broadly consistent between both waveform models.
+When including HOMs, we obtain $e_\text{SEOB} = 0.126^{+0.027}_{-0.082}$ and $e_\text{TEOB} = 0.135^{+0.019}_{-0.088}$.
+While the inclusion of HOMs slightly reduces the eccentricity estimate in \seob, the distribution remains broadly consistent between both waveform models.

-Our findings are presented in Fig.~\ref{fig:comparison} where all previous results, with the exception of \citet{Fei_2024}, have been overlaid.
-All these measurements support the presence of non-zero eccentricity in GW200105 under the assumption of a uniform prior on eccentricity, suggesting the system may not have fully circularized prior to merger.
+Our findings are presented in Fig.~\ref{fig:comparison}, where all previous results, except \citet{Fei_2024}, have been overlaid.
+All these measurements support the presence of non-zero eccentricity in GW200105 under the assumption of a uniform prior on eccentricity, suggesting the system may not have fully circularized before merger.
 However, some support still exists near zero, leaving open the possibility of a quasicircular origin.

 To further assess the impact of prior choice, we repeated our inference using a prior uniform in $\log_{10}(e)$, with a lower bound of $10^{-4}$.
 This prior strongly favors lower eccentricities and shifts posterior support accordingly.
 While the peak near moderate eccentricity persists, the distribution becomes bimodal, with increased support at low eccentricity.
 This outcome highlights the critical influence of the prior in eccentricity inference, especially when the likelihood surface is broad or multi-modal.
 The corresponding posterior distributions under both priors are shown in Fig.~\ref{fig:log}, emphasizing the need for careful prior specification when interpreting eccentric gravitational-wave signals.